Amity University-Noida B.Tech Admissions 2026

 Paper 2 |

-Along with mock tests, the candidates will be able to use the previous JEE Advanced question papers to know the questions which were asked in the last years.
-These will allow the candidates to know the pattern of the question paper and help in the preparation process.
-Previous year JEE Advanced question papers are also a great source to help candidates practise whatever they have studied for the entrance examination.
+Along with mock tests, the candidates will be able to use the previous JEE Advanced question papers to know the questions that were asked in the past years.
+These will allow the candidates to know the JEE Advanced exam pattern and help in the preparation process.
+Previous year's JEE Advanced question papers are also a great source to help candidates practise whatever they have studied for the entrance examination.

 You can check JEE Advanced previous year question papers here: